texfaq/texfaq.github.io/FAQ-specials.md

 commands in `dvitoln03` that permit the page to be set in landscape orientation.

-Note that `\special` behaves rather differently in PDFTeX, since there is no device driver around.
-There _is_ a concept of PDF specials, but in most cases `\special` will provoke a warning when used in PDFTeX.
+Note that `\special` behaves rather differently in pdfTeX, since there is no device driver around.
+There _is_ a concept of PDF specials, but in most cases `\special` will provoke a warning when used in pdfTeX.